island-is/island.is/apps/services/user-profile/README.md

 ## User Profile

-### About
+### Overview

-A service responsible for providing and storing User profile information.
-It uses the user's National Registration ID to store contact details and preferred locale.
-It also handles email and mobile phone verification.
-The user profile table is not prepopulated with everyone in Iceland; hence, profiles can be created through various onboarding flows.
-The method `findOrCreateUserProfile` appears in multiple parts of the code.
+This service manages and stores user profile information, utilizing the user's National Registration ID for storing contact details and preferred locale settings.
+It also manages email and mobile phone verification.
+User profiles are not prepopulated for all Iceland residents; instead, they can be created through various onboarding processes.
+The function `findOrCreateUserProfile` is utilized throughout the codebase.

 ### Quickstart

-Run these commands:
+Execute the following commands:

 ```bash
 yarn dev-init services-user-profile
 yarn dev services-user-profile
 ```

-These are aliases for the setup commands below.
+These commands match the setup procedures outlined below.

 ### Initial Setup

-Ensure you have Docker, then execute:
+Ensure Docker is installed, then run:

 ```bash
 yarn dev-services services-user-profile
 ```

-Next, run migrations:
+Afterward, apply migrations with:

 ```bash
 yarn nx run services-user-profile:migrate
 ```

-To serve the service locally, use:
+To start the service locally, execute:

 ```bash
 yarn start services-user-profile
 ```

-API OpenAPI specs are available at:
+The API's OpenAPI specifications can be accessed at:

 ```
 http://localhost:3366/
 ```

 ### Getting Started

+To start the service, use:

 ```bash
 yarn start services-user-profile